instinctive/edu-advent-2024/src/day11.md

 ```

 The only differences are that the recursive calls are replaced with calls to $f$,
-and the addition in the split case has been lifted into the applicative.
+and the addition operation when we split a stone in two has been lifted into
+the applicative context.

 When we factor out recursion like this, we can get the recursive function
 back using the